mantidproject/mantid/docs/source/release/v5.0.0/muon.rst

 - Fixed a bug that prevented PSI data from being loaded.
 - Reworked the fitting tab to improve the user experience when doing single, and simultaneous fits.
 - Addition of a sequential fitting tab, enabling both sequential, and simultaneous sequential fits.
-- Fixed a bug where Elemental analysis gave an error when loading data.
-- Elemental analysis bug has been fixed that prevented co-adding data.

 Bug Fixes
 ---------